 The importance of credit is significant today; credit scores can be checked when individuals apply for a loan, job, apartment or even a cell phone contract.
 Less than perfect credit can present a real challenge in today's world.
 The fact is, millions of Americans have challenges with their credit.
-For more than 25 years, PREMIER Bankcard, together with our sister organization, First PREMIER Bank, have been providing the possibility for these individuals to obtain a second chance with establishing or re-building their credit history.
+For more than 25 years, PREMIER Bankcard, together with our sister organization, First PREMIER Bank, have been providing the possibility for these individuals to obtain a second chance at having a credit card.
 We do this by offering credit cards to those consumers who might be otherwise rejected by other credit issuers.

 Our credit cards are not perfect for everyone.
 We specialize in credit cards for people with damaged or no credit; this might be the result of past financial problems such as job loss, medical bills, divorce, or a number of other situations.
 All our credit cards are priced based on risk associated with offering credit to these individuals.